 - College electronic administrative, instructional, communication, or information systems (email, Jenzabar, MyKCC, Canvas, etc.)

-Certain areas of KCC-owned property are Designated Public Forums.
+Certain areas of KCC-owned property are designated public forums.
 KCC recognizes the importance of social discourse and the free exchange of ideas in areas generally available to students and the community.
-These areas provide visibility and allow communication with a large number of people, however are not likely to disrupt educational and other activities central to fulfilling the mission of the college.
+These areas provide visibility and allow communication with a large number of people, and are not likely to disrupt educational and other activities central to fulfilling the mission of the college.
 In these areas the College shall enact administrative procedures necessary to reasonably regulate the time, place, and manner of the free expression only.
 Areas considered generally available to students and the community include:

 Limitations related to the use of designated public forums

-- Bulletin Boards.
-KCC identifies bulletin boards for Designated Public Forum use in posting materials.
+- Bulletin boards.
+KCC identifies bulletin boards for designated Public Forum use in posting materials.
 These bulletin boards are marked “For General Use” and located in areas generally available to students and the community.
 All materials must bear the name and contact information of the organization or individual distributing the materials and is limited in size, duration of posting, and lawfulness of content.
-All print material for posting on bulletin boards must be approved and stamped at the Reception Desk in Building 3 prior to posting.
+All print material for posting on bulletin boards must be approved and stamped at the Reception Desk in Founders Hall prior to posting.

 Prohibited activities in designated public forums

-- User fully understands that KCC approval for use of Designated Public Forum space does not indicate agreement of KCC, its Board, officers, employees, or students with the content expressed during the use of such Designated Public Forum space.
+- User must fully understand that KCC approval for use of designated public forum space does not indicate agreement of KCC, its board of education, officers, employees, or students with the content expressed during the use of such designated public forum space.
 User agrees that approval of such use does not indicate endorsement or sponsorship of the approved activity, and in no manner may the user advertise the activity or its content of in such a way to suggest or indicate endorsement or sponsorship by KCC without express written approval.